System Design Space

 Execution guardrails

-• Each experiment has an owner, objective, and predefined stop conditions.
+• Every experiment has an owner, objective, and predefined stop conditions.

-• Before execution, alerts, dashboards, and runbooks are verified.
+• Alerts, dashboards, and runbooks are checked before execution.

-• Experiments run regularly (for example, weekly), not only before release.
+• Experiments run regularly, not only before a major release.

 Common anti-patterns